UltraEngine/Documentation/CPP_ListBox.md

 # ListBox #
-The label widget displays a string of text.
-This widget does not emit any events.
+The listbox widget displays a series of items that can be selected.
+Selecting an item will cause a WIDGETSELECT event to be emitted.
+Double-clicking an item will emit a WIDGETACTION event.

 | Property | Type | Description |
 | --- | --- | --- |